Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 # Deploy #

-1. Download and install Lightstreamer.
+1. Download and install Lightstreamer Vivace (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Vivace comes with a free non-expiring demo license for 20 connected users)
 2. Go to the "adapters" folder of your Lightstreamer Server installation.
 Create a new folder and call it "3DWorldDemo".
 Create a "lib" folder inside it.
 3. Copy the "ls-adapter-interface.jar" file from "Lightstreamer/lib" in the newly created "lib" folder.
 4. Copy the "croftsoft-math.jar" file from "Lightstreamer/lib" in the newly created "lib" folder.